ynput/OpenPype/website/docs/dev_publishing.md

 - Creation - Mark what will be published and how.
 - Publishing - Use data from creation to go through pyblish process.

-OpenPype is using `pyblish` for publishing process.
-It is a little bit extented and modified mainly for UI purposes.
-The main differences are that OpenPype's publish UI allows to enable/disable instances or plugins during creation part instead of in publishing part and has limited actions only for failed validator plugins.
+OpenPype is using [pyblish](https://pyblish.com/) for publishing process.
+OpenPype a little bit extend and modify few functions mainly for reports and UI purposes.
+The main differences are that OpenPype's publish UI allows to enable/disable instances or plugins during creation part instead of in publishing part and has limited plugin actions only for failed validation plugins.

 # Creation
 Concept of creation does not have to "create" anything but prepare and store metadata about an "instance".
 Created instance always has `family` which defines what kind of data will be published, best example is `workfile` family.
 Storing of metadata is host specific and may be even a Creator plugin specific.
 In most of hosts are metadata stored to workfile (Maya scene, Nuke script, etc.) to an item or a node the same way so consistency of host implementation is kept, but some features may require different approach.
 Storing data to workfile gives ability to keep values so artist does not have to do create instances over and over.